Reward Volunteers is the first iPhone and Web app that tracks and reward volunteers and the organizations they serve.

-The non-profit sector lags embarrassingly far behind in providing innovative technological tools to engage and inspire volunteers.
-We live in a world where people are rewarded for their consumerism but not for being a good citizen.
+The nonprofit sector lags embarrassingly far behind in providing innovative technological tools to engage and inspire volunteers.
+We live in a world where people are rewarded for their consumerism but not for being good citizens.
 If we can be vocal about the things we buy, why aren't we also encouraged to be vocal about the good we are doing in the world, and why shouldn't we get rewarded for it?

 How does Reward Volunteers work?